- Purchase the complete Expat Arrivals Washington DC Guide (PDF)

 Apartments are the most common type of housing in the city and range from single-room studio apartments to luxury multi-bedroom lofts and penthouses.
 Rent will naturally vary according to size and location, with the more expensive apartments being closer to the city centre.
 Practically all apartment buildings are equipped with modern facilities and amenities.

-Finding housing in Washington DC
+Finding accommodation in Washington DC

-Due to limited space in the city, expats are advised to begin the search for accommodation as early as possible.
+Due to limited space in the city, newcomers are advised to begin the search for accommodation as early as possible.
 Knowing one’s price range and desired accommodation type is essential as it will clarify the search and simplify the decision-making process.
 It is worth considering factors such as space requirements, amenities and proximity to shopping hubs, public transport and schools.